There’s a lot to know about Tokyo Disney Resort. When to visit, what to ride, what can I eat? The questions are endless.

 - One of the most popular and well-known snacks is the infamous Green Alien Dumplings (mochi) at both parks.

-- The parks don’t offer much in terms of breakfast (except the Center Street Coffeehouse, Crystal Palace Restaurant, or Mamma Biscotti’s Bakery).
+- The parks don’t offer much for breakfast (except the Center Street Coffeehouse, Crystal Palace Restaurant, or Mamma Biscotti’s Bakery).
 Grab something from the nearest convenience store to hold you over while you knock out the first rides of the day.

-- There are multiple popcorn flavours (some of which are limited-time-only), so make sure to check them out.
+- There are multiple popcorn flavours (some of which are limited-time-only), so check them out.
 Some include Honey (Tokyo Disneyland only), Black Pepper (Tokyo DisneySea only), Salt, Caramel, Curry, Milk Chocolate, and Soy Sauce & Butter.

 - The best table service restaurants are Blue Bayou and Restaurant Hokusai at Tokyo Disneyland and Magellan’s, Ristorante di Canaletto, Teddy Roosevelt Lounge, and Restaurant Sakura at Tokyo DisneySea.